LogtalkDotOrg/logtalk3/library/timeout/NOTES.md

-The `timeout` object provides a portable abstraction over calling a goal with a time limit as made available by the supported backend Prolog systems (ECLiPSe, SICStus Prolog, SWI-Prolog, and YAP).
+The `timeout` object provides a portable abstraction over calling a goal with a time limit as made available by the supported backend Prolog systems (B-Prolog, ECLiPSe, SICStus Prolog, SWI-Prolog, and YAP).

 API documentation